As the world starts to recover from COVID-19 we discuss moving forward and the upcoming year for the jewellery house.

 One of Van Cleef & Arpels favourite motifs is the fairy – can you tell us a little more about that?

 Fairies have been present in our creations since the 1940s and I think they represent lightness, movement and magic.
 We love them for that, so we continue to create new presentations including fairies, year after year.
 We like to associate fairies with elements of nature and this is something that we explore throughout jewellery and watches.
 It’s an ongoing inspiration.
 Fairies are quite an important signature of the house and they are around to stay.

 What can you tell us about L’Ecole Van Cleef & Arpels and how has it been functioning during this time?

-The L’Ecole has been very active, especially during the period as it’s also a platform where we can develop lots of activities where we can educate others.
-We also partner with organisations that are supporting education and that’s something that is needed at times when things are complicated.
-So it has been very active.
-We have been launching a lot of new programmes and stories throughout this time, organising online lectures etc. We are going to resume classes in September and we have a new exhibition opening in Paris.
+The L’Ecole has been very active, especially during this period as it’s also a platform where we can develop lots of activities where we can educate others.
+We also partner with organisations that are supporting education and that’s something that is needed at times when things are complicated, so it has been very active.
+We have been launching a lot of new programmes and stories throughout this time, organising online lectures etc. We are going to resume classes soon.
 We have also opened a school in Hong Kong and that will be reopening soon and we are developing with the team in Dubai a new programme in the Middle East involving our partnerships in the region, to allow us to introduce a lot of new projects, lectures and exhibitions.
 We are going to be working a lot with local exhibitions for now and leverage this before we bring back the full programme later in the year.